 The IRA trust begins as a revocable trust during your lifetime.
-Upon your death, the trust rules become irrevocable.
+Upon your death, the trust provisions become irrevocable.
 There are three basics types of IRA trusts:

 - Conduit Trust: This trust is literally a conduit for the IRA.
 Your IRA is required to pay the mandatory distributions to the trust, and the trustee then pays those distributions to your designated beneficiaries.
 The benefit of this type of trust is that your beneficiaries are not allowed to liquidate the IRA and must wait until the appropriate retirement age to receive their distributions.
 The IRS has specifically approved this type of trust.

 - Accumulation Trust: This trust is designed to hold and accumulate all of the mandatory distributions from your IRA.
 The benefit to this type of trust is that your trustee determines whether and when to provide funds or assistance to your beneficiaries.
 If your beneficiary relies on government benefits for health care or other assistance, this trust can be set up as a special needs trust which will provide assistance to your beneficiary without eliminating their government benefits.
 The IRS has not specially approved this type of trust, though it is widely used by practitioners.